pism/pism/doc/sphinx/manual/practical-usage/input-output.rst

 to turn ``bad.nc`` (with any inconvenient storage order) into ``good.nc`` using the ``time,z,y,x`` order.

-PISM also supports parallel I/O using parallel NetCDF_, PnetCDF_, or ParallelIO_, which
-can give better performance in high-resolution runs.
+PISM also supports parallel I/O using parallel NetCDF_ and PnetCDF_, which can give better performance in high-resolution runs.

 Use the command-line option :opt:`-o_format` (parameter :config:`output.format`) to choose the approach to use when writing to output files (see :numref:`tab-output-format`).
-The ``netcdf4_parallel`` requires parallel NetCDF, ``pnetcdf`` requires PnetCDF, and ``pio_...`` require ParallelIO build with parallel NetCDF and PnetCDF.
+The ``netcdf4_parallel`` requires parallel NetCDF and ``pnetcdf`` requires PnetCDF.
 Section :ref:`sec-install-pism-cmake-options`) explains how to select these libraries when building PISM.